Dash-Industry-Forum/codem-isoboxer/README.md

 The `arrayBuffer` can for example be obtained by issuing an XHR request, or by using the `FileReader` API to read a local file.

-Codem-isoboxer makes no assumptions on the validity of the given file.
+Codem-isoboxer makes no assumptions on the validity of the given file and/or segment.
 It also does minimal handling of the data types and provides mostly a raw interface.
 Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.

 ## Development

 Check out the source from Github.
 Make changes to the files in `/src`.
 We use `grunt` to build the distribution files.
 If you add a box parser be sure to include a comment that points toward the relevant section in the specs.
+And if at all possible add a (small!) file to `test/fixtures` to provide an example.

 ### Building